northern/Win32Bitmaps/README.md

 # Programming Windows Bitmaps

 This document was originally written somewhere around 2002 and is based on the accumulative knowledge I required over the years from about 1997 up to 2001 having to work on a relativity low-level with Win32 bitmaps.
-I do not know if (at the time this document was published here on GitHub) whether or not this information is stll relevant.
-I haven't done any Windows programming for about 15 or so year.
+I do not know if (at the time this document was published here on GitHub) whether or not this information is still relevant.
+I haven't done any Windows programming for about 12 or so years.

 I have taken the liberty to do some editing such as fixing spelling mistakes and reworking of super weird sentences, but on a whole, the document is pretty much in it's original form.
 If I would write this document today then I might write certain things differently.

-- January 2018
+Luke, January 2018

 ## Introduction